smejdil/zabbix-edu/README.md

 # Deploy zabbix servers on GCP

-This small project is used for install EDU servers with Zabbix 5 on CentOS-8.
+This small project is used for install EDU servers with Zabbix 5.0 LTS on CentOS 8.

 # Dependencies